 5. Your Opinions on Your Subject

 What do you believe in?
 If you think your industry is headed in a certain direction, you could share insights with your audience.
-Such as, if you think certain platforms are more effective than others, you could write why you think so.
+Such as, your opinions about what tech platforms are more effective.
+Write and share why you think so.
 Also, the more persuasive and confident you sound about your beliefs, the more likely people will be to trust your brand.

 6. Ask Questions